ironhack-datalabs/datamad0819/module-1/pandas-project/your-code/README.md

 * Writing the cleaning.csv whith clean columns in output folder

 ## Conclusions
-* "Href" and "Href Formula" are the same, their rows not are the same only 54 times, so I coold drop one
+* "Href" and "Href Formula" are the same, their rows not are the same only 54 times, so I could drop one
 * I think that the "injury" column must be cleaned so carefully beacause it is based in medical reports and it´s dangerous to categorize them.
 * Regular expresions in python are powerful in data cleaning
-* Searching for hidden patterns in a dirty data set will be very important for extract new data
+* Searching for hidden patterns in a dirty data set is important for extracting new data
 * Study python requests library can be interesting for extract and evaluate data in the internet
 * I only have a solution for checkint the "href" columns: try to download the file and cath the exception (BUT IS STUPID)